Palliative Care for Dogs and Cats: Providing Comfort in Their Final Chapter

 Symptom Control: Addressing issues like nausea, incontinence, or mobility problems.

-Palliative care may be recommended for pets with conditions such as cancer, organ failure, arthritis, or advanced age-related issues.
+Palliative care may be recommended for pets with conditions such as cancer, organ failure, arthritis, or advanced age-related issues and the focus is on making them as comfortable as possible.

 How to Recognise the Need for Palliative Care